Kyllingene/rssg/README.md

 tests should really get made.
 Several other little changes would be nice as well; a watch-mode for development (watch the files and recompile when something changes), a more configurable log system, better logging, documentation, and general style improvements.
+This readme is indicative of the rest of the project; functional, but flawed.

 **Whatever you do, TEST it first!** Use the provided example (or your own) to ensure correctness.
 If you add a feature, add a test for it.

 Please run `cargo clippy` and `cargo fmt` before making any pull requests.
 These not only help with style and performance issues, but clippy can also inadvertently catch some bad bugs in your code.
 However, as long as your contributions are helpful and functional, I won't be a stickler for formatting.

 Unless you specifically state otherwise, all contributions are licensed under the project license (MIT).

 ***Never submit incomplete code (`todo!()`, `unimplemented!()`, etc.)***